reddustbuchi/ee.ylss/README.md

 ```
 "c:\path\to\ee.ydv.exe" "c:\path\to\optional\file.ini"
 ```
-* Only the first five intervals specified in the ini-file will be downloaded
+* Only the first five valid intervals specified in the ini-file will be downloaded
 * Maximum interval length is limited to 15 minutes
 * Video is downloaded in the highest possible quality
 * 168 past hours of live stream are usually available, regardless of how much is available in the web version (12 hours, 4 or zero).